 - The accused moved the property and kept it for some time

-Example: Imagine you own an amazing grill that is way over $1,000, and your neighbor is always asking you to borrow it, but you said no. One day you go out of town for a couple of days, and when you come back, you realize your grill is in your neighbor’s backyard.
+Example: Imagine you own an amazing grill that costs way over $1,000, and your neighbor always asks you to borrow it, but you say no. One day, you go out of town for a couple of days, and when you return, you realize your grill is in your neighbor’s backyard.

-You call the cops and report grand theft, but when they arrive, your neighbor keeps telling them that he didn’t mean to steal it and that he was going to return it to its owner.
+You call the cops and report grand theft, but when they arrive, your neighbor keeps telling them that he didn’t mean to steal it and planned to return it to its owner.
 Should your neighbor be convicted?

 Let’s take a deeper look.
 On the one hand, your neighbor: